Flyers at Penguins | Recap

 Evgeni Malkin and Tommy Novak each had two assists for the Penguins (22-14-10), who had scored two total goals in three straight losses (0-2-1).
 Stuart Skinner made 30 saves.

-Matvei Michkov, Rodrigo Abols and Nick Seeler scored, and Denver Barkey had two assists for the Flyers (22-16-8), who have been outscored 25-9 during a five-game losing streak (0-4-1), and have allowed at least five goals in the past four.
-They lost 5-2 at the Buffalo Sabres on Wednesday.
+Matvei Michkov, Rodrigo Abols and Nick Seeler scored, and Denver Barkey had two assists for the Flyers (22-16-8), who have been outscored 25-9 during a five-game losing streak (0-4-1).
+They have allowed at least five goals in each of their past four games, including a 5-2 loss at the Buffalo Sabres on Wednesday.

-Justin Brazeau put Pittsburgh ahead 1-0 with seven seconds left on a power play at 2:16 of the first period, tapping in a pass from Ben Kindel.
+Justin Brazeau put the Penguins ahead 1-0 with seven seconds left on a power play at 2:16 of the first period, tapping in a pass from Ben Kindel.

 Bryan Rust made it 2-0 at 12:25 with a wrist shot from the top of the left face-off circle past Ersson’s glove on another power play.